The complexity of separability for semilinear sets and Parikh automata

-We modify $R$ and $S$ by performing each of the following three steps for each coordinate $j\in[1,m]$ we repeat the following until the set of period vectors in $R$ and $S$ stabilizes: \begin{itemize} \item If neither is bounded at $j$, we leave $S$ and $R$ untouched. \item If only $R$ is bounded at $j$, we remove all period vectors from $S$ which have support on $j$. \item If $S$ is bounded at $j$, we remove all period vectors from $R$ which have support on $j$. \end{itemize} Then, the coordinates that remain unbounded are precisely the strongly unbounded ones.
+We modify $R$ and $S$ by performing each of the following three steps for each coordinate $j\in[1,d]$ until the sets of remaining period vectors in $R$ and $S$ stabilize: \begin{itemize} \item If neither $R$ nor $S$ is bounded at $j$, we leave $S$ and $R$ untouched. \item If only $R$ is bounded at $j$, we remove all period vectors from $S$ which have support on $j$. \item If only $S$ is bounded at $j$, we remove all period vectors from $R$ which have support on $j$. \end{itemize} Then, the coordinates that remain unbounded are precisely the twin-unbounded ones.

 \begin{example} Consider $R=\{(1,0,1)\}^*$ and $S=\{(1,1,0),(0,0,1)\}^*$.
 Then $R$ is bounded by the value $0$ at coordinate $2$.
 So $R$ and $S$ are separable if and only if $R$ and $S$ restricted to the vectors having the value $0$ in the second coordinate.
 So, we only consider this restriction of $S$---in our algorithm this is reflected by the deletion of the period vector $(1,1,0)$ of $S$.
 After deletion of the period vector $(1,1,0)$, $S$ is bounded at coordinate $1$ by the value $0$.
 So, we remove the period vector $(1,0,1)$ from $R$.
 Finally, the period vector $(0,0,1)$ of $S$ gets removed since $R$ is now bounded at coordinate $3$.
 Hence, our algorithm terminates in this case with no twin-unbounded coordinates.
 This example shows that even if $R$ and $S$ both are unbounded in coordinates $1$ and $3$, none of these coordinates is twin-unbounded.